stripe/stripe-apps/docs/ui-extensions/README.md

 ### `EmbedView`
 Embedded views appear on Stripe object detail pages like [`/customers/cus_1234`](https://dashboard.stripe.com/test/customers/cus_1234) or [`/invoices/in_1234`](https://dashboard.stripe.com/test/invoices/in_1234).

 For now they always appear above the Metadata section.
-On the customer page, the view will appear between pending invoice items and orders.
+On the customer page, the view will appear between pending invoice items and quotes.

 ![Hello World on the customer page](./customer_hello.jpg)